TransVault/documentation/onboard/configuration.md

 **Agent -** This is the server where the OnBoard Agent is installed.

-**Credentials -** The credentials are those of the Exchange admin, domain admin, or appropriate EV Service account.
+**Credentials -** The credentials are those of the Exchange admin, domain admin, or appropriate EV Vault Store account.

 ### Scheduled jobs

 Within the configuration section you can edit the list of scheduled jobs, and configure their settings as required.

-At the bottom of this tab you will see the scheduled job list, which are as follows:
+At the bottom of this tab you will see the scheduled jobs list, which are as follows:

 **GetArchives -** Reads all Mail Archives from EV.